sharktacos/OpenColorIO-configs/docs/Resolve.md

 Gamut compression can be applied to an individual clip or blanket applied to all footage since, unlike the former “Blue Light LMT” the algorithm only affects the necessary pixels of the image leaving the rest untouched.

 Similarly, a Look Transform (LMT) conceptually should be applied across an entire scene or show, before the Output Transform.
 This can be done in Resolve by applying the LUT to the timeline instead of to an individual clip.
 To do this, in the Color module Node Editor set the drop-down to timeline.
-The first node would be the gamut compress, with a seriel node for the Look Transform, for example using the Neutral Look as a starting point for grading.
+The first node would be the gamut compress, with a serial node for the Look Transform, for example using the Neutral Look as a starting point for grading.

 ![Resolve](img/Resolve1.jpg)